Visa name

 Who qualifies

-The Virtual Working Programme (Dubai) / Remote Work Visa is designed for remote workers whose income comes from outside UAE.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The Virtual Working Programme (Dubai) / Remote Work Visa is written for remote workers whose income comes from outside UAE.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by UAE's immigration authority.

 - •Proof of employment with a company outside the UAE, with at least 1 year remaining on the contract